Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/logging/native-logging/index.md

 ## Loggers

-The logging library built into SYSIO currently supports the following loggers:
+The logging library built into Wire Sysio currently supports the following loggers:

 - `default` - the default logger, always enabled.
 - `net_plugin_impl` - detailed logging for the net plugin.